BenEklundCS/CellularAutomata/README.md

 # Cellular Automata

 A Java-based implementation of cellular automata using LWJGL (Lightweight Java Game Library).
-This project was developed as part of a school assignment for the Computer Science program at California State University, Sacramento (CSUS).

 ---